Randy Gage on Mad Genius, MLM, and Meth

 Randy Gage is one of the greatest legends in network marketing.
 He is also a New York Times Best Selling author with a new book, entitled Mad Genius.

-I’m honored that Randy Gage agreed to do this interview with me.
-Here’s our conversation:
+I am honored that Randy Gage agreed to do this interview with me.
+Here is our interview conversation:

 Hey Randy!
-I’m truly honored to get this opportunity to pick your brain on so many levels.
+I am truly honored to get this opportunity to pick your brain on so many levels.

 After reading Mad Genius myself a couple months ago, I was blown away just by the preface of the book.
 You mentioned Hunter S. Thompson, surviving Meth addiction, and the creative genius of Morrison and Hendrix all in the first few pages and I was hooked myself!